The Torino-Nice Rally

 In places the stradas are rocky, stony or loose.
 Easy terrain for a mountain bike but possibly near the limit of what the currently popular 'gravel' bike might cope with well - although that really depends on the actual bike or the rider's attitude.
 That's part of the fun and the challenge.
 The route options can vary the off-road miles anyway.

-Gaining spectacular high altitude tracks and cols means it's also a hilly route with repeated long ascents and the descents to match.
-And touring with an adventurous spirit will find you on rough off-road sections at times, even see you carrying your bike to link two paths, whatever bike you set out on.
+Gaining spectacular high altitude tracks and cols means it's a hilly route with long ascents and the descents to match.
+And touring with an adventurous spirit will find you on rough off-road sections at times, even carrying your bike to link two paths, whatever bike you set out on.
 This route is no different.
 Just fit some fast but fat tyres and enjoy a ride that's about the journey rather than the genre.

 Picture